lcpp-org/RustBCA/README.md

 # Usage

 Modify input.toml to configure simulation; run ./rustBCA with input.toml in the same directory as rustBCA or run with a single input argument, the name of a .toml input file.
-See the rustBCA Wiki for example input files.
+See [Usage](https://github.com/lcpp-org/RustBCA/wiki/Usage,-Input-File,-and-Output-Files) on the rustBCA wiki for usage instructions and see the examples on the wiki for example input files.

-Recommended usage: use run_rustbca.py to generate input files programmatically using toml